lucasktlee/posts/published/spa-purchase-price-adjustments.md

 ### Settlement of Final Purchase Price

-Once a final purchase price has been agreed (and any disputed items settled by negotiation or through the dispute resolution mechanism in the stock purchase agreement), if the final purchase price is _greater than_ the estimated purchase price, the purchaser(s) pay the difference to the seller(s).
+Once a final purchase price has been agreed (and any disputed items settled by negotiation or through the dispute resolution mechanism in the acquisition agreement), if the final purchase price is _greater than_ the estimated purchase price, the purchaser(s) pay the difference to the seller(s).
 If the final purchase price is _less than_ the estimated purchase price, then the seller(s) pay the difference to the purchaser(s).

 ## Conclusion

-A completion account method of adjusting the purchase price to reflect the actual economic value of the target company tends to require a fairly complex and interrelated set of provisions in the stock purchase agreement.
+A completion account method of adjusting the purchase price to reflect the actual economic value of the target company tends to require a fairly complex and interrelated set of provisions in the acquisition agreement.
 It can take a few re-reads to wrap one’s head around it.
 Given its popularity in the U.S. and Asia, though, it is well worth getting familiar with it.

 While I have tried to give sufficient detail to this post, I could, conceivably, write several more posts just on this topic.
 There are a lot of nuances that can trip the unwary.
 That being said, the first step to mastering the completion account method is to understand its fundamentals, which this post covers.
 Only then can one begin to explore the subtleties that can trip the unwary.